ChenZhao44/ChenZhao44.github.io/_posts/2020-08-27-ZXCalculus.jl.md

 [ZX-calculus](https://en.wikipedia.org/wiki/ZX-calculus) is a graphical language for representing quantum states and operations.
 ZX-calculus is also used for simplifying quantum circuits.
 Let me show you how we can use `ZXCalculus.jl` to do circuit simplification.

 Suppose that we have a quantum circuit as above.
-We can define this circuit with [`YaoLang.jl`](https://github.com/QuantumBFS/YaoLang.jl) by using the macro `@device` conveniently.
+We can define this circuit with [`YaoLang.jl`](https://github.com/QuantumBFS/YaoLang.jl) by using the macro `@device` easily.
 ```julia
 julia> using YaoLang;